wkumari/draft-kh-dnsop-7706bis/README.md

    zone that does not pose a threat to other users of the DNS, at the cost of adding some operational fragility for the operator.

    This draft will update RFC 7706.
-The purposes of this draft are to give more background about why a resolver operator would want to run with no connection to the DNS root server system, and to clarify the idea of running a slave to the root servers instead of running an independent root server.
+See Section 1.1 for a list of topics that will be added in the update.

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to freqently asked questions, general musings,